 Polls Plateau Trail

 Cross several creeks on this 4.9 mile trail that passes through an upland forest and past an old farmstead.
-The trail follows an old roadbed; the route may not be obvious due to drainages and other old roadbeds.
+Some of the trail follows an old roadbed; the route may not be obvious due to drainages and other old roadbeds.